billkarsh/SpikeGLX/sglhome/docs/index.md

 These come as zip files.
 To install one:

+1. **IMPORTANT!!**: Before extracting, right-click the downloaded .zip file, select **Properties**, check the **Unblock** box at the bottom, and click **Apply**. *Failure to do this may cause Windows to block the demo scripts*.

-1. Extract the contained folder to any destination you like.
+2. Extract the contained folder to any destination you like.
-2. Keep the folder contents together, as you do with the SpikeGLX folder.
+3. Keep the folder contents together, as you do with the SpikeGLX folder.
-3. Read the contained `ReadMe.txt` for instructions.
+4. Read the contained `ReadMe.txt` for instructions.
-4. Look at the `runit.bat` example batch script.
+5. Look at the `runit.bat` example batch script.

 ------